solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 # `Taylor Series`
 `Taylor series`, or `Taylor polynomial` is a series that can **REPRESENT** a function, regardless what function it is.

+> "Taylor Series is one of the most powerful tools Math has to offer for **approximating functions.**" - 3Blue1Brown

 [►Refer to Khan academy: Taylor & Maclaurin polynomials intro (part 1)](https://www.khanacademy.org/math/old-ap-calculus-bc/bc-series/bc-taylor-series/v/maclaurin-and-taylor-series-intuition)
 [▼Refer to xaktly: Taylor Series](http://www.xaktly.com/TaylorSeries.html)